 Google also prioritizes responsive websites by making sure that all the top results are mobile-friendly.
 Hence, responsive WordPress sites are best not only for sales but also for SEO.

 All these blogging mistakes may look small, but have a strong influence on the way your WordPress blogging functions and performs on the internet.
+By the way, don’t forget to use a VPN for being more secure.
 Hence, avoid these vital mistakes while creating a WordPress blog if you want to be the best in the market.